mxg895/next-story/README.md

 # NextStory
+## High Level Project Description:
+- A website that allows users to search books and movies, get recommendations, and add them to personal lists.
+- Users can also add reviews and ratings and add our app specific tags.

 ## Project Description:
 Write 3-5 sentences on your project topic. (try to address all points below)
 - The project is for anyone who wants to get good recommendations for their